Duck Stamp Dollars at Work

 conserving special places near you

 For every dollar you spend on Federal Duck Stamps, ninety-eight cents goes directly to purchase vital habitat or acquire conservation easements for protection in the National Wildlife Refuge System.
-Since 1934, more than 6.5 million acres have been acquired using Federal Duck Stamp revenues.
-More than 300 national wildlife refuges were created or have been expanded (102.5KB) using Federal Duck Stamp dollars.
-At least one refuge in every state has benefitted from Duck Stamp dollars.
+Since 1934, 6 million acres have been acquired using Federal Duck Stamp revenues.
+More than 300 national wildlife refuges were created or have been expanded using Federal Duck Stamp dollars.
+At least one refuge in nearly every state has benefitted from Duck Stamp dollars.

-By law, proceeds from the sale of Federal Duck Stamps are deposited into the Migratory Bird Conservation Fund (5.2MB) , which was established at the same time the Federal Duck Stamp was created, specifically to provide the Department of the Interior with monies to acquire migratory bird habitat.
+By law, proceeds from the sale of Federal Duck Stamps are deposited into the Migratory Bird Conservation Fund, which was established specifically to provide the Department of the Interior with monies to acquire migratory bird habitat.